Tonisaraiva/anagram/plan.md

 Phase 4: develop scrabble french dictionary database on heroku
 steps:
 - find scrabble dictionary ❌
-- if not develop one from different sources ✅
+- if not develop one from different sources :heavy_check_mark:
-- create local database with it ✅
+- create local database with it :heavy_check_mark:
 - check anagrams from that database ❌
 - move database from local to heroku ❌
 - check anagrams from that new location ❌